 Historically, most definitions of investment in investment treaties (or agreements) were widely drafted and open-ended, allowing for evolving types of investments to be covered by the definition.
 For example, the Energy Charter Treaty (ECT), which is a sectoral multilateral treaty born from the European Energy Charter between the European Union and the former Soviet Union countries in the 1990s, includes one of the broadest definitions of investment.3 Other treaties refer extensively to 'any kind of property invested . . . in the territory of [a Contracting Party]'.4

 That said, not all earlier treaties adopted such wide language.
 Some define investment in a circular manner, referring to investment within the definition itself (i.e., 'investment means any kind of asset or right related to an investment'5 or 'investment means every kind of investment').6 Others embrace an exhaustive list.
-For example, the investment chapter in the original 1994 North American Free Trade Agreement (NAFTA) between the United States, Canada and Mexico covers only interests in enterprises and property, other 'interests arising from the commitment of capital or other resources in the territory of a Party to economic activity in such territory' and 'contracts where remuneration depends substantially on the production, revenues or profits of an enterprise'.7 The NAFTA list also refers to debt securities in, or loans to, a company (not state enterprises) but only if the maturity of the debt is at least three years and the enterprise is an affiliate of an investor.
-Certain claims to money are also expressly excluded from the definition.
+For example, until it was superseded by the United States–Mexico–Canada Agreement (USMCA),7 the investment chapter in the original 1994 North American Free Trade Agreement (NAFTA) between the United States, Canada and Mexico had covered only interests in enterprises and property, other 'interests arising from the commitment of capital or other resources in the territory of a Party to economic activity in such territory' and 'contracts where remuneration depends substantially on the production, revenues or profits of an enterprise'.8 The NAFTA list also referred to debt securities in, or loans to, a company (not state enterprises) but only if the maturity of the debt is at least three years and the enterprise is an affiliate of an investor.
+Certain claims to money were also expressly excluded from the definition.

-More recently, investment treaties and investment chapters within multinational trade agreements have departed from a purely asset-based definition,9 and additionally require the investment to display the 'characteristics of an investment.'10
+More recently, investment treaties and investment chapters within multinational trade agreements have departed from a purely asset-based definition,10 and additionally require the investment to display the 'characteristics of an investment'.11

-For example, the successor to NAFTA, the United States–Mexico–Canada Agreement (USMCA), which is to enter into force on 1 July 2020,11 defines investment as 'every asset that an investor owns or controls, directly or indirectly, that has the characteristics of an investment, including such characteristics as the commitment of capital or other resources, the expectation of gain or profit, or the assumption of risk'.
-While providing a non-exhaustive list of assets, it also excludes certain claims to money, and orders and judgments entered in a judicial or administrative action from the definition of 'investment'.12 Similarly, the investment chapter of the EU–Vietnam Free Trade Agreement (FTA) agreed in July 2018,13 the investment chapter of the EU–Canada Comprehensive Economic and Trade Agreement (CETA)14 and the EU–Singapore Investment Protection Agreement signed on 19 October 201815 all make reference to assets that have the characteristics of an investment, including 'the commitment of capital or other resources, the expectation of gain or profit', 'the assumption of risk' and 'a certain duration'.
+For example, USMCA defines investment as 'every asset that an investor owns or controls, directly or indirectly, that has the characteristics of an investment, including such characteristics as the commitment of capital or other resources, the expectation of gain or profit, or the assumption of risk'.
+While providing a non-exhaustive list of assets, it also excludes certain claims to money, and orders and judgments entered in a judicial or administrative action from the definition of 'investment'.12 Similarly, Article 1.2(h) of Chapter I of the EU–Vietnam Investment Protection Agreement signed on 25 June 2019,13 the investment chapter of the EU–Canada Comprehensive Economic and Trade Agreement (CETA)14 and the EU–Singapore Investment Protection Agreement signed on 19 October 201815 all make reference to assets that have the characteristics of an investment, including 'the commitment of capital or other resources, the expectation of gain or profit', 'the assumption of risk' and 'a certain duration'.
 The investment chapter of the Comprehensive and Progressive Agreement for Trans-Pacific Partnership (TPP11), which entered into force on 30 December 2018, adopts a similar construction, save for the reference to 'a certain duration'.16 Before the political developments of 2016, it was expected that the investment chapter of the EU–US Transatlantic Trade and Investment Partnership agreement under negotiation would follow this trend.
 However, the negotiations remain suspended following the Trump administration's voiced scepticism towards multilateral trading blocs.
 Regardless, we know the United States prefers a formulation similar to those in the recent multilateral trade agreements as reflected in the 2012 US Model Bilateral Investment Treaty (BIT).17 It is clear that these new generation investment definitions seek to limit or clarify the scope of covered investments, in contrast with the broad, open-ended definitions found in earlier treaties encompassing 'every kind of asset'.18

 This recent trend may be explained by states' desire to exclude expressly one-off commercial transactions for the sale of goods or services, or purely contractual claims, from the scope of investments afforded treaty protections.
 These types of claims have previously been found by some tribunals to fall within a traditional definition of investment encompassing 'claims to money and performance under a contract having an economic value'.
 Unfortunately, there is significant inconsistency in the jurisprudence on this issue, which is difficult to rationalise on the wording of the treaties.